mercurius-js/mercurius/README.md

   [GraphQL IDE](https://www.npmjs.com/package/graphql-playground-react) on `/playground` if `'playground'` and if `routes` is `true`.
 Leave empty or `false` to disable.
   _only applies if `onlyPersisted` option is not `true`_
+* `playgroundSettings` Object. that allow you to configure GraphQL Playground with [playground options](https://github.com/prisma-labs/graphql-playground#usage). it works if the graphiql is set to `'playground'`.
 * `jit`: Integer.
 The minimum number of execution a query needs to be executed before being jit'ed.
 * `routes`: boolean.
 Serves the Default: `true`.
 A graphql endpoint is